What is Erenahen?

 In many cases, cyber criminals do not sent decryption tools/keys even after payment.
 Unfortunately, only ransomware developers have tools that can decode encrypted files.
 To avoid data loss and being scammed, restore files from a backup if one was created before installation of ransomware.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Erenahen is just one of the many ransomware-type programs, other examples are b00m, Moka, Kokoklock.
-Typically, they are designed to prevent victims from accessing their files by encrypting them with strong cryptographic algorithms (symmetric or asymmetric).
-Once it is done, cyber criminals encourage victims to buy decryption tools or/and keys from them.
-As a rule, they are the only ones who have them.
-In other words, there is no other way to decrypt files, unless ransomware is not finished (contains some bugs, flaws, and so on).
-To avoid data and financial loss caused using ransomware-type programs we recommend to always have data backed up and keep it on a remote server (like Cloud) or/and unplugged storage device.
+Erenahen is just one of many ransomware-type programs.
+Other examples are b00m, Moka, and Kokoklock.
+Typically, they prevent victims from accessing their files by encrypting them with strong cryptographic algorithms (symmetric or asymmetric).
+Once this is done, cyber criminals encourage victims to purchase decryption tools and/or keys from them.

 How did ransomware infect my computer?